AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/creating-an-entry-in-the-program-schedule-view.md

    ![](assets/image2014-9-16-9-3a26-3a36.png)

-   ¡Genial!
-Debería ver los cambios inmediatamente.
+   Los cambios deben ser visibles inmediatamente.

    ![](assets/image2014-9-16-9-3a27-3a21.png)